BPS ansatzes as electric form-factors: Higgs BPS ansatzes and CP violating.

 As it was discussed in Ref. \cite{rem3} (repeating the said in the monograph \cite{Logunov}), in that case $\tau\neq\pm\infty$ it is impssible to describe correctly Feynman diagrams referring to the above $E=0\to E_1+E_2$ vacuum decay since only at the claim $\tau\to\pm\infty$ the interaction representation of the system of quantum fields, set with the aid of the appropriate scattering matrix $S$, is true.
 If $\tau\neq\pm\infty$, one cannot pick out (as a consequence of the Haag theorem \cite{Logunov}) a correct Fock representation for interacting (quantum) fields.

-}: \be I+E=cq^2+ceq \frac\theta{2\pi}. \ee The semi-classical (Bohr-Sommerfeld) quantizaation of $T(I+E)$ then gives \be q=ne-\theta e /2\pi. \ee So the allowed values of magnetic monopoles (if latter ones are contemplated in the model: for instance if Higgs modes are present in such model, violating the initial $SU(2)$ gauge symmetry) and are not integer if $\theta\neq 0$.
-In particular, there does not exist an electrically neutral magnetic monopole in that case.
+}: \be I+E=cq^2+ceq \frac\theta{2\pi}. \ee The semi-classical (Bohr-Sommerfeld) quantizaation of $T(I+E)$ then gives \be q=ne-\theta e /2\pi. \ee So the allowed values of magnetic monopoles (if latter ones are contemplated in the model: for instance if Higgs modes are present in such model, violating the initial $SU(2)$ gauge symmetry) are not integer if $\theta\neq 0$.
+In particular, there does not exist an electrically neutral magnetic monopole in that case (since now $q$ never equal to zero).

+The zero topology case $n=0$ becomes an especial one in this context in the instanton YM model involving the $\theta$ angle.

+Let us reconsider again the Dirac quantization condition (\ref{Dqc}).
+At $n=0$ and $q\neq 0$ (it is just the case at $\theta \neq 0$), the magnetic charge $\bf m$ will be also zero \footnote{If $q=0$ and $n=0$, the magnetic charge $\bf m$ can take any value due to the $0/0$ uncertainty.
+Such purely magnetic configurations can be referred as "magnons".
+Also it is interesting to note that for the system of two dyons at $n=0$, appropriate Eq. (\ref{Dir.con}) can result zero at $q_1\neq 0$ and $q_2\neq 0$ (as just in the $\theta\neq 0$ situation discussed above) in the following cases.
+If $q_1=q_2$, it is possible when ${\bf m}_1=\pm{\bf m}_2$ as it can be seen from (\ref{Dir.con}).
+Also, it is possible for the general case $q_1\neq q_2$ if ${\bf m}_1={\bf m}_2=0$.}.

-If no magnetic and electric charges are presented in the gauge theory (i.e. there are no magnetic monopoles in that theory): for instance in the ``pure'' YM theory without Higgs modes (the instanton model is just such a case), one would set $q=0$ in (\ref{3.10}) (this does not contradict the Dirac quantization condition (\ref{Dqc}) since one deals with the uncertainty $0\cdot 0$ in that case).
+If no magnetic and electric charges are presented in the gauge theory (i.e. there are no magnetic monopoles in that theory): for instance in the ``pure'' YM theory without Higgs modes (the instanton model is just such a case), one would set $q=0$ in (\ref{3.10}) (this does not contradict the Dirac quantization condition (\ref{Dqc}) since one deals with the uncertainty $0/ 0$ in that case).
 Then \be n=[\theta/2\pi], \ee i.e. the integer part of the number $\theta/2\pi$.
 It is, in fact, the ordinary connection between the $\theta$-angle and the integer topological number $n$ in the instanton model.

 Now we should recall that in the absence of magnetic monopoles the $\theta$-angle results no ``true'' motions in the YM theories.
 Instead of this, the $\theta$-dependense in a YM model comes to purely tunnelling effects connected with instantons \cite{Cheng,Bel} (for the topological number $n=1$ such effects of the order $\exp(1/\alpha)$; $\alpha\equiv g^2/4\pi$).